miofri/angular_webstore/README.md

 ## Guidelines to start working with NgRx

-*Remember that codes provided in this guidelines should only be used as references.
-Errors and conflicts could happens due to the differences of paths or other configurations in your codes.*
+_Remember that codes provided in this guidelines should only be used as references.
+Errors and conflicts could happen due to the differences of paths or other configurations in your codes._

 1. Component creation